 A former Golden Boy winner, Anderson finished his playing career at Turkish second division club Adana Demirspor and retired at the age of 31.
 He now works for the club as the assistant manager of their youth team.

 Having impressed on the pre-season tour, Cleverley made his competitive debut in the 2011 Community Shield and was tipped for a bright future.

 The midfielder made 79 appearances in all competitions for United but became a much-maligned figure during the David Moyes era.

-He had a brief spell at Everton and has spent the last five seasons with Watford, making over 100 appearances for the club.
+He had a brief spell at Everton and has spent the last six seasons with Watford, making over 100 appearances for the club.

 Giggs called time on his remarkable 23-year playing career in 2014 and then moved into coaching.
 He had 24 games in charge of Wales but stepped away from his role in November 2020 after being arrested.

 LW: Gabriel Obertan (Federico Macheda, ’56)